Surfside condominium collapse: Subsidence

 Distinct from possible construction defects, an analysis of European Remote-Sensing Satellite data by Florida International University indicates that the building had been sinking during the 1990s at a significant rate of about 2 mm per year.
 While 97 percent of Miami Beach had been stable, 1,555 of 18,949 points in Miami Beach had been sinking, at a rate of less than 1 mm per year.
 A building collapse due to sinking is likely only if parts are sinking at different rates, creating tensions that weaken the structure, known as differential settlement.
 The researchers noted that other overbuilt areas were sinking at a significantly faster rate, such as on the artificial islands in Biscayne Bay – up to 3.8 mm per year.

 Damage caused by construction on adjacent site

 On June 28, 2021, The New York Times reported that the secretary of the resident-led association that managed Champlain Towers South contacted the town building department in early 2019 about resident concerns that their building's structural integrity was affected by the construction next door at the Eighty Seven Park condo development.
 The project broke ground in early 2016 and was completed in late 2019.
 The Miami Herald also reported on the possible connection between the driving of sheet pilings during the construction of Eighty Seven Park and the collapse.
 No known engineering records suggest a connection between Eighty Seven Park construction and any damage at Champlain Towers.

+Final NIST report

+In June 2026, NIST released their technical findings on what caused the partial collapse.
+The team concluded the collapse began in early June 2021, when two connections between garage columns and the pool deck failed.
+The initial column failures caused cracks to grow and loads to redistribute in the pool deck columns over the next three weeks, leading to the transfer of those loads to adjacent slab-column connections that were not strong enough to support them.
+This led to the catastrophic collapse of the building on June 24 when two of the supporting columns in the middle part of the tower failed after being damaged by their connection to the pool deck being severed.
+They listed four primary contributing factors leading to the collapse: The structures had inadequate margins of safety, as the original design did not meet the building codes in force at the time of construction; and the structure, as built, did not follow the blueprints, reducing the margins against failure even further.
+Other factors cited by NIST included additions to the load carried by the columns in the garage by modifications and additions to the pool deck, and corrosion of the rebar within the concrete pillars and slabs.
+NIST ruled out vibration from the nearby construction, hurricanes, sinkholes, and construction on the roof as factors in the collapse.